It sure feels good when the value of your portfolio is rising on an almost daily basis.

-Predicting the coming bear market correctly and betting on falling asset prices at the right time (and of course doing the same thing again at the end of the bear market) is extremely unlikely to work.
+Predicting the coming bear market correctly and betting on falling asset prices at the right time (and of course doing the same thing in reverse at the end of the bear market) is extremely unlikely to work.
 We need to be more realistic.

 “Market regimes have the tendency to stick around long enough to make it worthwhile adapting your portfolio to them – even if you can´t forecast changes accurately.
-I use a framework of different measures and concepts for market regimes to dynamically allocate to different assets, factors and systematic approaches in such a way that my portfolio produces superior returns and has tolerable volatility and drawdowns in all market environments.”
+I use a framework of different measures and concepts for market regimes to dynamically allocate to different assets, factors and systematic approaches in such a way that the portfolio should produce superior returns and have tolerable volatility and drawdowns in all market environments – without making predictions.”

 Let´s keep the possibilities of an adaptive portfolio allocation at the forefront of our mind when thinking about bear market strategies.

 In general these are the basic possibilities that we have at our disposal:

 Diversification is the fundamental tool to deal with our problem.
 But we need to look at it with a set of fresh eyes and step outside the box of classic portfolio construction to make it work effectively.

 The basic premise for building a diversified portfolio is that uncorrelated assets and strategies will add up to produce higher risk-adjusted returns and lower drawdowns in bear markets.